-Create a biodiverse riverfront that reflects the character and qualities of the river's indigenous landscape
+Create a biodiverse riverfront that reflects the river as an integrated 'living entity'

 The Greenline Project will provide a continuous biodiversity corridor through the city, enriching the ecological value of the north bank and increasing habitat for native fauna.
 Planting will be informed by an understanding of Country and key cultural plant species, as well as local Ecological Vegetation Classes.
 We will establish measurable targets to ensure we meet our ecological and biodiversity aspirations.